milot-dev/BrickBreaker/README.md

    - Awards points for all destroyed bricks
    - Great for clearing difficult rows quickly

-Active power-ups with durations are displayed in the top UI with a countdown timer.
+Active power ups with durations are displayed in the top UI with a countdown timer.

 ## Project Structure